BrenanMarenger/Capstone-Project/README.md

 * Deploy to host

 ## Recreation
-> If I had to remake this project, I would have taken a different route and used different technologies
+> If I had to remake this project, using what I learned now, I would have taken a different route and used different technologies
 * Firebase - simplify the server-side/backend, allowing for more features and dynamic DB setup
 * Scss - better organized, easier to read, and use for CSS
 * Vue 3 - more up-to-date, more features, easier configuration with imported tools
 * Methodology - follow an agile system while developing a more consistent, effient, and fine-tuned product
-*
+* Better Practices - small code organization and optimization techniques that I've picked up on